Denmark expedition: Tragic end of the chief team

-Thus Koch departed without suspecting that he would never see the leader of the expedition again —he and his team arrived to the ship almost one month later.
-Mylius-Erichsen travelled west following the southern side of Independence Fjord and reached Academy Glacier at the head of Independence Fjord on 1 June, discovering that the Peary Channel did in fact not exist.
+Thus Koch departed without suspecting that he would never see the leader of the expedition again — he and his team arrived at the ship almost one month later.
+Mylius-Erichsen travelled west following the southern side of Independence Fjord and reached Academy Glacier at the head of Independence Fjord on 1 June, discovering that the Peary Channel did not exist.

-On the way back, the team explored Brønlunds Fjord and Hagens Fjord.
-Sudden mild weather then impeded their progress, and when they reached the western side of Danmarks Fjord on 12 June, they found their way across the ice blocked by open water.
-They had relied on hunting for their sustenance in order to supplement their fast dwindling provisions, but hunting was poor.
-The stony ground had worn their footwear and Brønlund summed up their desperate situation:
+On the way back, the team explored Brønlund Fjord and Hagen Fjord.
+Sudden mild weather then impeded their progress, and when they reached the western side of Danmark Fjord on 12 June, they found their way across the ice blocked by open water.
+They had relied on hunting for their sustenance in order to supplement their fast-dwindling provisions, but hunting was poor.
+The stony ground had worn their footwear and Brønlund summed up their desperate situation: "No food, no foot gear, and several hundred miles to the ship.
+Our prospects are very bad indeed."

 It is known that when the weather became colder the three men took the same route along the coast of the farthest northeast point of Greenland where depots had been laid.
 By then they had only four dogs and a sled.
-They reached the cliffs of Mallemuk Mountain, but found open water that made it impossible for them to travel straight southwards, so the exhausted men had to travel inland on 19 October 1907, the day the sun disappeared below the horizon.
+They reached the cliffs of Mallemuk Mountain but found open water that made it impossible for them to travel straight southwards, so the exhausted men had to travel inland on 19 October 1907, the day the sun disappeared below the horizon.
 Walking on the ice in the darkness Høeg Hagen was the first to die of exhaustion in the Nioghalvfjerd Fjord area, followed shortly thereafter by Mylius-Erichsen.

-Jørgen Brønlund reached Lambert Land in the moonlight and his body was found there by Koch in mid March 1908.
+Jørgen Brønlund reached Lambert Land in the moonlight and his body was found there by Koch in mid-March 1908.
 Brønlund had his diary and Hagen's cartographic sketches.
 He was buried at Kap Bergendahl in southeast Lambert Land, the spot where he was found, which is today known as Brønlund's Grave (Brønlunds Grav).
 Brønlund was only some 140 miles as the crow flies from Germania land.
-The expedition had covered 350 miles, of the 500 that they needed to cover from Navy Cliff to Germania Land.
+The expedition had covered 350 miles of the 500 that they needed to cover from Navy Cliff to Germania Land.